Find Restricted Information: SENF

 - Make sure Java is installed on the computer that will run SENF

-(a basic Java test is available on the Java website).
+(if needed Java is available on the Java website).

 - Download the SENF file to your computer

-- Mac - downloads will go to desktop or downloads folder - control-click to save to a specific folder
+- Mac - downloads will tend to go to your downloads folder - control-click to save to a specific folder

-- Vista/7 - downloads will tend to go to your downloads folder - right-click to save to a specific folder
+- Windows - downloads will tend to go to your downloads folder - right-click to save to a specific folder

-- Macintosh - Double click senf-haku-340.zip file.
+- Macintosh - Double click PEPP-SENF-v1.0.0.zip file.
 Open the folder that is created with a similar name.